 10 signs that your website needs a redesign

 Redesigning a website is more than just making it pretty.
-It needs to serve as your online marketing tool, have an intuitive navigation, and capture leads.
+It serves as your primary online marketing tool, and must have intuitive navigation and clear and compelling messaging.
 It is also a process that deserves your wholehearted time commitment and monetary investment.
-If you answer “yes” to any of the following questions, then a new website design is in your business’ best interests.
+If you answer “yes” to any of the following questions, then a new website design is in your best interests.

 1. Your website isn’t aligned with your current marketing strategy

 Your website is first and foremost your a marketing tool.
 If your marketing has changed recently, then chances are your current website isn’t aligned with your overall marketing strategy.
 Take time to define how your website can augment your business objectives.
 This is the perfect time to talk to a web marketing agency about your online requirements.

 If your current website no longer serves the right audience, then website content and its design deserves a review.
 Before you jump into redesign though make sure that you define the persona(s) of your audience, their motivations to buy from you, and their perception that you are the right business to serve them.
 Your web marketing agency should be able to develop your buyer’s persona(s) before building the website.

 3. Your content has changed

 A content architecture that is served by an intuitive navigation is very important for a lower bounce rate.
 If you have added different kinds of content to the website since your last redesign, then it is time to evaluate your content architecture.
 This has ripple effects on how the content is organized, navigation elements, images, etc. A redesign may be in your cards.